shubh-chawda/fin-ratio-projectile-aero/README.md

 </p>

 ### The Splitter Plate Effect
 The data suggests that at $L/D \approx 1.0$, the fins act as a **splitter plate**.
-Instead of adding to the turbulent wake, they stabilize the airflow behind the sphere, delaying boundary layer separation and reducing the pressure drag.
+Instead of adding to the turbulent wake, they stabilize the airflow behind the sphere, consistent with delaying boundary layer separation and reducing the pressure drag.

 | Fin Ratio ($L/D$) | Fitted $k_{eff}$ ($\text{kg/m}$) | Aerodynamic Regime |
 | :---: | :---: | :--- |